Chiang Mai Travel Tips for Students: Visa, Climate & Local Guide

 City of 300 temples

-Anywhere in Chiang Mai you will find Temples (Wats).
-In total there are more than 300 Wats (temples) in Chiang Mai, the highest concentration of anywhere in Thailand.
-When you are waking up early you will see oranges robes monks walking through the street with their begging bowls.
+Anywhere in Chiang Mai, you will find temples (Wats).
+In total, there are more than 300 Wats (temples) in Chiang Mai, the highest concentration of anywhere in Thailand.
+When you are waking up early, you will see orange-robed monks walking through the streets with their begging bowls.

-Many travelers also come to Chiang Mai to study massage or to do meditation retreats.
-All this gives Chiang Mai a beautiful spiritual energy nowhere else to be find in Thailand.
+Many travelers also come to Chiang Mai to study massage , Chi Nei Tsang to do meditation retreats.
+All this gives Chiang Mai a beautiful spiritual energy nowhere else to be found in Thailand.
 That is probably why Chiang Mai has been voted one of the top destinations to live in Asia and is a modern and cosmopolitan city, while not having lost its traditional old charm.

 Climate of Chiang Mai